tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 algorithms of the client, even if the client advertises support for delegated credentials.

+The SignatureScheme the server selects in the "signature_algorithms" extension MUST be that of the credential public key.
 On receiving a credential and a certificate chain, the client validates the certificate chain and matches the end-entity certificate to the server's expected identity following its normal procedures.
-It then takes the following
+It then takes the following steps:
-steps:

 * Verify that the current time is within the validity interval of the credential and that the credential's time to live is no more than 7 days.